WootingKb/wooting-rgb-sdk/README.md

 ### Debugging

-You can add `DEBUG_LOG`to the preprocessor flag to build with debug logs enable.
+You can add `DEBUG_LOG`to the preprocessor flag to build with debug logs enabled.
 For Linux / Mac add:
 ```
 make CPPFLAGS=-DDEBUG_LOG
 ```